Uniswap/Tribunal/README.md

 $ FOUNDRY_PROFILE=coverage forge coverage --exclude-tests
 ```

-add ` --report lcov` to generate a coverage report.
+add ` --report lcov` to generate a coverage report and use `genhtml lcov.info --output-directory coverage; open coverage/index.html` to view it.

 ### Deploy